- Past Projects

 This school provides education to 215 students from grade 1 to 8 and currently has 10 staff members.
 During the earthquake, it lost all 5 buildings, 1 staff room and the library along with almost all furniture and fixtures in these buildings.
 Its toilet facility however, suffered minimum damage, which can be reused after some minor repairs.
 Currently the school is open.
 The students are taught in temporary rooms built from aluminum sheets supported by bamboo.
 We distributed 240 corrugated aluminum sheets to the school in one of our earthquake aid distribution trips to Gorkha.
 But it is quite difficult for the school to teach the students in the absence of proper school facilities.

-We are planning to build 2 earthquake-proof school buildings with 11 rooms.
-This includes 8 classrooms, an office/staff room, a library/reading room and a Montessori-style nursery room.
+We are planning to build 2 earthquake-proof school buildings with 12 rooms.
+This includes 8 classrooms, an office/staff room, a library/reading room, a Montessori-style nursery room and a store room.
 In addition to that, 3 toilets for staff and for girls and boys will also be built within school compound.

 After the earthquake, Sambhav Nepal visited many villages in Northern Gorkha to assess the extent of the damage and offer assistance to the communities with the immediate focus being on distributing food to the villages and providing temporary shelter to the schools.
 It was during these visits we identified that our long-term resources and assistance would be best utilized by rebuilding the schools and so we set about planning our school-rebuilding mission.